Farm Policy Glossary

 ACRE national average market price--The greater of (A) the national average commodity market price received by producers during the 12-month marketing year; or (B) the reduced marketing assistance commodity loan rate.

-ACRE program guarantee--The optional ACRE program guarantee of 90 percent of the [5-year ACRE benchmark State yield X 2-year ACRE program guarantee price] for the crop year and respective commodity.
+ACRE program guarantee--The optional ACRE program guarantee of 90 percent of the [5-year ACRE benchmark State yield multiplied by 2-year ACRE program guarantee price] for the crop year and respective commodity.

 ACRE program guarantee price--The commodity-specific 2-year national average market price received by producers.